as16082023/Coffee-Bean-Sales-Analysis/README.md

 # Coffee-Bean-Sales-Analysis

-The scoffee bean sales data spanning four years provides a comprehensive insight into the coffee industry, encompassing sales figures, customer demographics, and product details.
+The coffee bean sales data spanning four years provides a comprehensive insight into the coffee industry, encompassing sales figures, customer demographics, and product details.
 This dataset serves as a valuable resource for understanding consumer behavior, refining product offerings, and enhancing business strategies within the coffee market.

 # Data Dictionary: